Rambeboy/farcaster-dogs-bot/README.md

 ## FARCASTER DOGS BOT

-An automated bot for FarcasterDog that handles daily tasks and main tasks for multiple accounts.
+An automated bot for Farcaster Dog that handles daily tasks and main tasks for multiple accounts.

 ---